This is a New Year’s Story.

 On the eastern side of the last of the great 19th-century Victorian era lighthouses, which at night time is truly hypnotic, a boarded walkway leads out onto a tiny platform – the easternmost point of mainland Australia.
 When the Cape Byron lighthouse was constructed just after the great century commenced in 1901, to help mariners safely navigate the coast of this part of New South Wales, this minuscule, wooden protrusion from the jagged rocks of course didn’t exist.
 Just standing on top of the cliff would have been good enough to welcome 1902.

-On the brink of the New Year 2016, backpackers and new age hippies will have gathered on this geographic apex of the cookie shaped continent to be the first to experience the international date line washing over them like a virtual orgasm your phone has set an alarm for.
+On the brink of the New Year 2016, backpackers and new age hippies will have gathered on this geographic apex of the cookie shaped continent to be the first to experience the international date line washing over them; a virtual orgasm your phone has set an alarm for.
 A small group of dancing, introspective soul searchers determined to be the very first this year – in Australia only, needless to say.

 A sweaty, throbbing version of a sinewy tall nightmare in an old bear suit reaches Clarke’s Beach Holiday Park at the foot of the densely vegetated conservation area around the lighthouse at 11:53 PM, only two minutes after we left it at the friendly Rails, 1.5km across town.

 I’m not even sure if the dateline actually travels across the globe in the wave-like fashion envisioned by these late adopters with Buddhist bead bracelets.
 Doesn’t it simply jump from time zone to time zone?
 It doesn’t matter now.
-It’s almost midnight and the creature with the dagger smile and eyes like burnt-out furnaces is most likely only taking a quick breather somewhere in a parking lot before starting a feverish uphill sprint.
+It’s almost midnight and the creature with the dagger smile and eyes like burnt-out furnaces is quite likely only taking a quick breather somewhere in a parking lot before starting a feverish uphill sprint.
 I can easily imagine the idea of the New Year advancing across the vastness of the Pacific and to a degree; I understand why they feel like they have to be there.
 But this is where our similarities end – not this New Year’s Story, unfortunately.

 The long claws of the lighthouse werewolf dig into the bonnet of a RAV4 as it descends from the roof, where it sat down for a few seconds to look up at the swirling light and suck breath into fiery lungs.
 So close.
 Another white beam dissects the night sky and the creature explodes into the shrub around Cape Byron.
 You would have been surprised too, how little noise it makes.